-Vop Osili is President of the Indianapolis City-County Council, representing District 11, which covers much of downtown Indianapolis and parts of the near west side, including the IUPUI campus.
-He is chairman of the council's Rules & Public Policy Committee and also serves on its Public Works Committee.
+Vop Osili is president of the Indianapolis City-County Council, representing District 11, which covers a large portion of downtown Indianapolis and parts of the near west side, including the campus of IUPUI.
+Osili was elected president of City-County Council by a unanimous vote in 2018.
+He is currently chairman of the Council's Rules and Public Policy Committee and also serves on the Public Works Committee.

-First elected to the council in November, 2011, Osili has worked extensively with community groups, civic organizations, other public sector officials, and the business community on the expansion of work opportunities, skills-training, and disadvantaged small business financing.
-Vop helped establish the first city-funded microloan program targeting residents and businesses operating in neighborhoods with households well below area median income and continues to implement new initiatives to incentivize fair wages.
-He is a champion of urban and economic development and the empowerment of distressed and economically-challenged communities, and he is committed to ensuring the successful reintegration of those formerly incarcerated.
+First elected to the council in 2011, Osili has collaborated extensively with community groups, civic organizations, and the business community on the expansion of work opportunities, skills-training, and financing for disadvantaged small businesses.
+He helped establish Indianapolis' first city-funded microloan program targeting residents and businesses operating in neighborhoods with households well below area median income, and he continues to implement new initiatives to incentivize fair wages.

-He received his bachelor's of architecture degree from Carnegie Mellon University and his master's degree in architecture and urban design from Columbia University.
-He and his wife Una are parents of two amazing children, Arinze and Tasia.
+Osili graduated from Carnegie-Mellon University with a bachelor's degree in architecture and earned a master's degree in architecture and urban design from Columbia University.
+He and his wife Una are the proud parents of two amazing children, Arinze and Tasia.